ozgunalan/ozgunalan/readme.md

 <details style="font-family: 'JetBrains Mono', 'SFMono-Regular', Consolas, monospace;">
   <summary><b>about me</b></summary>

-Senior data engineer with twenty years of building production data & ML platforms.
-A few things I'm proud of: sales forecasting at **Bol.com** (accuracy ~65% → 80%+), an ML ranking model at **eBay** (+20% dealer conversion), and a ~**30% Databricks compute-cost cut** at **Bridgewater Associates**.
-I'm a hands-on individual contributor who also shapes architecture and engineering standards — lately extending into applied LLMs and agentic pipelines.
+Twenty years in, and I'm still doing the thing I love — building production data & ML platforms that people actually rely on.
+A few things I'm proud of: building the whole sales-forecasting system at **Bol.com** end to end — the training & inference pipelines, the model, evaluation, and the backend to serve it — and taking accuracy from ~65% to 80%+; an ML ranking model that lifted dealer conversion by ~20% at **eBay**; and shaving ~30% off Databricks compute costs at **Bridgewater Associates**.
+I'm a hands-on individual contributor who also likes shaping the architecture and standards around the work — these days I'm getting into applied LLMs and agentic pipelines.

 **Quick facts**
 * I've mentored engineers, done plenty of technical hiring, and nudged teams toward better engineering habits.